-The Network of enlightened Women will host the Spring Capitol Hill Intern Summit on Friday, April 4, 2025, at the Capitol Hill Club.
+The Network of enlightened Women hosted the Spring Capitol Hill Intern Summit on Friday, April 4, 2025, at the Capitol Hill Club.

-Attendees will hear from Brianna Howard, Ambassador and Influencer Manager at Independent Women’s Forum, in a session titled, “Turning Passion into Purpose.”
-They will also hear from Colleen Hroncich, Policy Analyst at the Cato Institute, in a session titled, “Are We Done with the DOE?
+Attendees heard from Brianna Howard, Ambassador and Influencer Manager at Independent Women’s Forum, in a session titled, “Turning Passion into Purpose.”
+They also heard from Colleen Hroncich, Policy Analyst at the Cato Institute, in a session titled, “Are We Done with the Department of Education?
 The Future of American Education Policy.”

-Attendees will have the chance to learn more about the NeW community and network with other conservative women from around the country.
+Attendees had the chance to learn more about the NeW community and network with other conservative women from around the country.

 Brianna Howard, Ambassador and Influencer Manager at Independent Women’s Forum